 You can report a crime at any police station (comisaría de policía).
 For a full list see click here.

-Tufts-Skidmore Spain recognizes and understands that some individuals may want their identity to remain anonymous.
-In all cases, issues of privacy must be balanced against the program’s need to thoroughly investigate and to take appropriatte action.
+In all cases, issues of privacy must be balanced against the program’s mandate to protect you and serve your interests.

 - No es no. Ayuntamiento de Madrid